exasol/bucketfs-java/doc/system_requirements.md

 #### Uploading a File to BucketFS
 `req~uploading-a-file-to-bucketfs~1`

-ETC uploads a file from a locally accessible filesystem to a bucket.
+BucketFS Java uploads a file from a locally accessible filesystem to a bucket.

 Rationale: